apache/camel/MIGRATION.md

 #### Generic Information

 The class `SimpleRegistry` is moved from `org.apache.camel.impl` to `org.apache.camel.support`.
 Also you should favour using the `org.apache.camel.support.DefaultRegistry` instead.
+Also you should use the `bind` operation instead of `put` to add entries to the `SimpleRegistry` or `DefaultRegistry`.

 The class `CompositeRegistry` and `PropertyPlaceholderDelegateRegistry` has been deleted.
 Instead use `DefaultRegistry`.